What is Halton Region's Natural Heritage System (NHS)?

-The Greenbelt NHS is where the policies of the Provincial Greenbelt Plan, 2017 [link to file in document library] are implemented as they apply to the Natural Heritage System.
+The Greenbelt NHS is where the policies of the Provincial Greenbelt Plan, 2017 (external link) are implemented as they apply to the Natural Heritage System.
 The Greenbelt NHS contains specific Key Features that include sand barrens, savannahs, tall grass prairies, streams, lakes, springs, seepage areas, alvars, and significant habitat of special concern species.

 Although the Regional NHS and the Greenbelt NHS have different sets of planning policies, they work together to implement Halton’s vision of a sustainable Natural Heritage System.

 For more information on the Regional NHS, please see Halton Region Official Plan.